How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a Tennessee Secured Promissory Note

-To complete a Secured Promissory Note in Tennessee, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 10% or 4% above prime rate in Tennessee), the repayment terms, and any collateral details if applicable.
+To complete a Secured Promissory Note in Tennessee, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below Formula rate: 4% above the weekly average prime loan rate, announced weekly by the Tennessee Dept. of Financial Institutions (10.75% as of May 2026).
+10% effective rate absent a written contract. in Tennessee), the repayment terms, and any collateral details if applicable.

 Our platform walks you through each section with a guided form tailored to Tennessee requirements.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Secured Promissory Note as a PDF.